 UNH Law offers the most comprehensive academic summer program in intellectual property law and licensing in the United States through the Intellectual Property Summer Institute held on our campus in Concord, NH.

 In addition to a JD concentration, UNH Law’s graduate program offers a Diploma in Intellectual Property (DIP), Master of Intellectual Property (MIP), a Master of Laws in Intellectual Property (LLM-IP) and a joint JD/LLM-IP.

-UNH Law created the Social Justice Institute to train lawyers for work in the public sector, private practice, or government service, helping to fulfill the growing need for advocates, organizers, strategists and policy experts.
+UNH Law created The Warren B. Rudman Center for Justice, Leadership and Public Policy to train lawyers for work in the public sector, private practice, or government service, helping to fulfill the growing need for advocates, organizers, strategists and policy experts.
 Graduates pursue careers in family and youth services, combating of domestic violence, protection of the elderly and people with disabilities, upholding of civil rights, consumer protection, occupational health and safety, GLBT (gay, lesbian, bi-sexual, transgender) representation, environmental protection, health care delivery and traditional legal aid work.